Shamilist/JSON-YAML-files-comparator/README.md

 ## About program

-This program compare two files in 'json' or 'yaml' format and get the difference between them in 3 formats.
+This program compare two files in 'json' and 'yaml' format and get the difference between them in 3 formats.

 ## How to setup